Activities

 The purpose of the SLP Green Club is to make the school more "green" and educate students and staff on how to live more sustainably.
 This will consist of research and infographic material.
 Spring weather may allow more hands-on work because of the ability to go outside and improve our school environment.

-Meeting Time: Thursdays during SET (8:05-8:35 a.m.) in Room C126
+Meeting Time: Meets during SET on Thursdays in B135

-Advisor: Jennifer Prince, email
+Advisor: Jennifer Prince

 Student Council